dear-clouds/better-mdl/README.md

 If you have suggestions, feel free to post them on [this post](https://mydramalist.com/discussions/general-discussion/88611-gathering-feedbacks), just keep in mind that I can't access the API as they don't give keys anymore.

-The themes I use in my screenshots are available on my [carrd](https://dear-clouds.carrd.co/#mdl-themes).
+The themes I use in my screenshots are available on my [carrd](https://dear-clouds.carrd.co/#mdl-themes) or check my Github profile.

 ## Usage